ComposableFi/composable/docs/byog.md

 ## XCMP specific

-If a user tried to pay in a currency that is not payment, it would be trapped in a binary blob.
+If a user tried to pay in a currency that is not `payment currency`, it would be trapped in a binary blob.

 If the user overpaid for a transaction, the remaining goes to the user's account on Picasso.
 The whole amount goes to the user account if the payment is too small.